maubrey/CIF_Database/README.md

-# Karunadasa Group Structure Database and Reduced Cell Search
+# Group Structure Database and Reduced Cell Search

 This directory stores all of our published and unpublished .cif files in varying states of completeness.
 Hopefully with everything in one place (even the really bad structures) we will have an exhaustive list of every structure we have in a searchable format.